MrE-Fog/Instant-Kubernetesg/README.md

 # How to Get a Multi-Node Cluster Instantly:
 ### Deploy Your Kubernetes Cluster in Seconds

-🅸🅽🆂🆃🅰🅽🆃 🅺🆄🅱🅴🆁🅽🅴🆃🅴🆂, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications, using curl which is used in command lines or scripts to transfer data.
+🅸🅽🆂🆃🅰🅽🆃 Kubernetes also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications, using curl which is used in command lines or scripts to transfer data.

 Secure Shell (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network, The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.